Using higher-order contracts to model session types: Standard Definitions

 \subsection{Substitutions}

 A substitution is a finite partial map from variables to closed terms.
-Here we use as an example language that of session contracts, although the definitions apply equally well to session types.
-Thus for the language $\Lsc$ a substitution takes the form
+Here we use as an example language that of session contracts, thus for the language $\Lsc$ a substitution takes the form

 where $\dom{\subsS}$ is a finite subset of $\vars$.
-Substitutions are composed by letting $§w$ have as domain $\dom{\subsS_1} \cup \dom{\subsS_2}$, with
+Substitutions are composed by letting $\subsS_1 \cdot \subsS_2$ have as domain $\dom{\subsS_1} \cup \dom{\subsS_2}$, with

 This, together with the empty substitution, denoted $\varepsilon$, endows the collection of substitutions with the structure of a monoid.
 We use two further operations on substitutions: $\SnotX$ has as domain $\dom{\subsS} - \sset{x}$ and acts like $\subsS$ on all variables in its domain, while for any operator $g$, $g(\subsS)$ is the substitution with the same domain as $\subsS$ and maps each $X$ in this set to $g(\subsS(x))$.